-Dental bridges are either a pair or more of crowns linked together, used to literally “bridge” a gap of consecutively missing or damaged teeth using the nearest teeth to act as a support.
+Dental bridges are either a pair or more of dental crowns linked together, used to literally “bridge” a gap of consecutively missing or damaged teeth using the nearest teeth to act as a support.
 We at Star City Dental are experts when it comes to fitting dental bridges for you.
 There are different types of bridges to choose from:

 The most commonly used type, a traditional bridge will use the two nearest natural teeth on either side of the affected area to act as an abutment to support the bridge.
 The abutment teeth will need to be crowned to have the bridge cemented on top of them

 This type of bridge is used when there is only one natural tooth that can act as the abutment tooth, for example, when the affected area is at the back of the jaw.

 This type of bridge doesn’t use crowns to attach the abutment teeth to the bridge.
 Instead, the bridge is attached at the back of the abutment teeth using a framework of either metal or porcelain.